 To employ this kind of concentration you’ve got to be comfortable and free from distraction.
 Most finesse fisherman seek the sanctuary of a portable fish house.
 By keeping warm you can fish more effectively.
 On even the warmest days a shelter keeps you out of the wind which aids in detecting bites.

-The FL-8 locator is an invaluable tool to the finessuer.
+The FL-8 locator is an invaluable tool to the finesser.
 Not only does it help you locate structure such as brush piles, but it lets you adjust your jigging motion to the mood of the fish.
 Sometimes, however, in shallow water hard bottom situations the locator actually spooks fish.
 In these cases it should then only be used to locate brushpiles; so that several holes can be drilled from different attack positions.

 The lures used for this type of fishing vary in appearance and action.
 The first, a Rocker, has been around forever and it still continues to produce.
 But while most anglers use a Rocker as a finesse bait, I prefer to use it as my attractor.
 Rigged up with three or four spikes or Eurolarvae, the Rocker should be worked aggressively to attract fish into your area.
 As a fish approaches slow down the motion to 1/2” twitches.
 If the fish backs away it’s time to reel out.

 Bait number two should be a small slight jig.
-Size 12 2-Spots or Demons, Ratfinkee’s or Marmooska’s work best in this situation.
+Size 12 2-Spots or Demons, Ratfinkee’s or Chekai Tungsten work best in this situation.
 A single fresh spike is the key to getting the jig to dance nicely.
 Too much bait will spoil the action.
 A slight bobbing or jigging motion should be employed usually in the upward direction.
 Never lower the bait into the fishes face.
 Always dance it above his head.

 The final option to the finesse fisherman’s arsenal is a fairly new concept; plastic.
 Enterprising anglers have been slicing their own from pieces of balloon or plastic worms for years.
 The key to plastic is to have a tail that is so thin it will move when even no jigging motion is employed.
 This is when a lot of hits occur.
 The angler slows his motion to a crawl and the fish is hypnotized by the tail and sucks it in.

-This year Custom Jigs and Spins has developed Ice Plastic as well as two new lure designs made especially for it.
+Custom Jigs and Spins has developed Ice Plastic as well as two new lure designs made especially for it.
 The Shrimp is a vertical jig with a horizontal tail presentation.
 It’s round ball head anchors the jig in place and the slightest movement propels the tail into action.
 The Ratso is a Ratfinkee fisherman’s dream bait.
 It combines the horizontal presentation that Ratfinkee anglers swear by, with a plastic tail to tempt fish into striking.

-The surprising effectiveness of fishing plastic became evident to me last year.
-I was fishing a popular lake in Northern Illinois and only catching potato chip sized Bluegills.
+The surprising effectiveness of fishing plastic became evident to me many years I was fishing a popular lake in Northern Illinois and only catching potato chip sized Bluegills.
 The lake was known to hold good numbers of Bull Bluegills and I had a hot tip that they were hitting orange 2-spots.
 I faithfully jigged my 2-Spot and chip after chip was caught and released.
 Every once and a while a chipper would slowly move up to my bait and slowly disappear.
 Little did I know that this was a bigger fish off to the side not interested in my offering.

-I flipped the lid on my Fish Trap and decided to go home.
+I flipped the lid on my tent and decided to go home.
 The I noticed another angler catch a nice size Gill, toss it in his bucket and leave.
 I decided to take his spot.
 As I dropped my 2-Spot down the depths, I noticed a piece of chewed up discarded orange plastic next to the hole.
 “What a Dummy”, I thought to myself.